This 6-piece gift box boasts accessories any iPhone user would need | Boing Boing

 When it comes to the iPhone, it's anything but a simple gadget, and over 1.5 billion people around the world rely on it in their day-to-day life.
 This advanced phone deserves to be well-taken care of, as it costs a pretty penny to fix whenever anything goes wrong.
 With the proper accessories, you can ensure your iPhone stays in tip-top shape, saving you a bit of money and a major headache down the line.

-Whether you could use some new gear yourself or your bestie's birthday is just around the corner, a gift box featuring helpful accessories for the iPhone 14 Pro is a solid find.
-And at just $99.99, over 30% off its regular price, this package of iPhone goodies is a great deal, as it includes some serious must-haves, like a MagSafe wireless charger that makes clutter-free charging on the go easier than ever.
+Whether you could use some new accessories yourself or your bestie's birthday is just around the corner, a gift box featuring stellar gizmos for your iPhone is always appreciated.
+And at just $99.99, over 30% off its regular price, this package of iPhone goodies is a great deal, as it includes some serious must-haves, like a Magsafe wireless charger that makes clutter-free charging on the go easier than ever.

 Ready to gift your friend (or yourself) a package with some of the greatest tech accessories?
-Grab this 6-Piece Apple Gift Box perfect for iPhone 14 Pro now for just $99.99 (reg. $149).
+Grab this 6-Piece Apple Gift Box now for just $99.99 (reg. $149).

 Prices subject to change.